Delhi

 Why these drugs work

 Dr Saket Kant, an endocrinologist at Max Super Speciality Hospital, Delhi in a conversation with TMS, calls semaglutide and tirzepatide “game-changer drugs.”
-“Older medications, like Orlistat, could only reduce about 5 per cent of body weight over several months,” he says.
+“Older medications, like Orlistat, could only reduce about 5 percent of body weight over several months,” he says.
 “Semaglutide (Ozempic and Rybelsus) can achieve around 16 per cent weight loss, and tirzepatide (Mounjaro) can go over 20 per cent, especially when combined with diet and exercise.”

-Dr Shah’s patients are mostly from the age range 25-45 as they are in the peak of their life and career and hence focusing more on their appearance.
+Dr Kant's patients are mostly from the age range 25-45 as they are in the peak of their life and career and hence focusing more on their appearance.
 Women make 70 per cent of his patients while the remainder are men.

 The psychological dimension

-The surge in popularity isn’t just medical—it’s deeply tied to self-perception and social pressure.
-Dr. Parul Adlakha, a senior clinical psychologist (RCI licensed), says low self-esteem, body dysmorphia, and anxiety are major drivers, tells TMS.
-“Repeated failed attempts at dieting can make these drugs seem like a quick fix,” she explains.
-Social media intensifies this pressure, constantly promoting idealised, filtered bodies, tying self-worth and social success to appearance.
+Self perception and social pressure is another major factor driving the surge in popularity of these drugs.
+Dr. Parul Adlakha, a senior clinical psychologist (RCI licensed) tells TMS that low self-esteem,poor body image (dysmorphia) and anxiety are major drivers.”
+Repeated failed attempts at dieting and exercise make these drugs seem like quick fixes,” she explains.
+Social media intensifies this pressure by constantly promoting ideal bodies and linking appearance to self worth and success.

 Powerful results and pitfalls